pyca/pynacl/docs/public.rst

 .. class:: SealedBox(receiver_key)

-    The SealedBox class can box and unbox messages sent to a receiver key using an ephemeral sending keypair.
+    The SealedBox class can box and unbox messages sent to a receiver key using an ephemeral sending key pair.

     .. method:: encrypt(plaintext, encoder)